Cover photo of downtown Chilliwack in 1957.

 Other ways of growing a city

 The third challenge I have with this plan is that it shines a light away from developing neighbourhoods where they are.
-It is destined to become like neighbourhood described by Thomas Vander Wall, below.
+It creates the possibility of creating neighborhoods like the one described by Thomas Vander Wall.

 Santana Row is a 3 by 5 block grid of new urbanism mixed use and walkable planning (one of many of efforts by Federated Realty).
 It is a highly designed community that is an oasis or aberrant outlier in the whole of San Jose city, depending on one’s perspective.
 As stated by Gordon Ross’ wife, “it is a great place to walk around if you drive there”.
 Santana Row heavily proscribed design of space and use focusses the ground floors of the 3 to 5 story building to stores and restaurants and the upper floors for office and living space.
 It could be viewed as quasi-self supporting (lacking industrial and agricultural elements) for the roughly 1,000 people who live/work there.
 This village has a strong central management that proscribes use, design, and development of what happens in the bounds of the 3 by 5 grid bounds.
 It is not designed for emergence other than varying occupants of the spaces, which can be somewhat flexible, but it is largely held with in the already defined bounds.
 As more natural social environs can grow, morph, and be emergent at, within, and beyond its initial bounds this planned village is less emergent and flexible.
 Use is constrained, for good or bad, by the heavily designed space.
 It is a social space that has set infrastructure, use, and size constraints that keep the development functioning with the same of similar vibe and experience across time.